dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 Those licences are usually called End-User Licence Agreements (EULAs), shrink-wrap licences or click-though licences.
 Open Source software is distributed with the licence in the form of a file, normally called LICENSE or COPYING.

 Software licences can modify copyright terms by making them more or less restrictive.
-Some licences tie the software to a single machine, which is a more restritive term than standard copyright law.
+Some licences tie the software to a single machine, which is a more restrictive term than standard copyright law.

 The Linux kernel is distributed under the General Public Licence (GPL) which is a Free/Libre licence.
 The GPL grants you the right to redistribute the software both in source code and binary form.
 This kind of licence provides less restrictions than standard copyright law.